Introduction

 2. Picking and Packing:

 After an order is made, the next step in the workflow begins.
-So, this scene happens on a warehouse floor, and the spotlight shifts to warehouse staff.
-This staff picks the items for the order from inventory shelves.
+This scene happens on a warehouse floor, and the spotlight shifts to warehouse staff, who pick the items for the order from inventory shelves.

 After the picking, the items are sent for packing.
 In this stage, packers ensure items are accurate and well-protected for the upcoming journey.
 Overall, this entire process is known as “picking and packing” and is the heartbeat of the supply chain.